evolvablehardware/BitstreamEvolution/PiSetup.md

 ```

 ### Compile and upload - same as normal
 I used `sudo dmesg | tail` to figure out the arduino’s device file.
-I had to add myself to the plugdev and dialout groups before I could upload to the arduino.
+I had to add myself to the plugdev and dialout groups and then powercycle before I could upload to the arduino.
 ```bash
 sudo usermod -a -G dialout USERNAME sudo usermod -a -G plugdev USERNAME